pablorodrg/SDART/README.md

 # SDART
+Trilateration Network Adjustment Teaching Software

-Software docente de ajuste de redes de trilateracion
+(*Software Docente de Ajuste de Redes de Trilateracion*)

 ## Citation
 If you use SDART in your teaching and/or research, please cite it as below: